Ø (Disambiguation): Name

+Along the same lines, bassplayer Grant explained:

+Its basically the symbol, the Ø, its one of the definitons for it.
+The definition we picked was because it means "ambiguous", and we felt that especially with this record losing the last original member and just still continuing on, it definitely describes our band isnt about one person or thing, but UnderOATH as whole as art moving forwards.

 Release and promotion

 In July and August 2010, the band appeared on the Cool Tour alongside As I Lay Dying and Between the Buried and Me.
 A postcard containing a piece of the artwork was sent to each person who pre-ordered the album.
 The buyer was to take a picture of that postcard and upload it to Underoath's official website.
 Once every piece had been uploaded, the band would release the artwork.
 Artwork was unveiled at 1 pm EST, September 21, 2010.

 Underoath hosted a game on their Twitter and Facebook profiles.
 It consisted of scrambled titles for tracks featured on the album.
 The first person who unscrambled the words won an Underoath T-shirt.
 The band also released one of their new songs, "Illuminator", by layers, giving away one instrument's part at a time.
 The song was fully uploaded on October 1, 2010.
 The second song Underoath released was the single "In Division" on November 2.

 The band also developed a contest for the track "Catch Myself Catching Myself".
 The song was uploaded to YouTube on October 28; however, all the vocals were taken out.
 The lyrics were put up in the video, and viewers were told to put their own vocals over the song and upload it to YouTube.
 The submission chosen to be best would receive an Underoath prize pack containing a shirt, poster, stickers and more, and the guitar used for the video of "In Division".
 Two runners-up would receive the prize pack only.

 A music video for "In Division" was released on November 1, 2010.

 A music video for "Paper Lung" was released on April 25, 2011.